-Less Stress For the Holidays: Controlling Your Finances
+Less Stress for the Holidays 3: Controlling Your Finances

-Following are a few easy steps you can use, to effectively manage your finances during the season of giving, and ease some of the stress that inevitably comes with the holiday season.
+This article offers a few easy steps you can use to effectively manage your finances during the season of giving, and ease some of the stress that inevitably comes with the holiday season.

 First, set a budget.
 Have a realistic idea of how much you want to spend between now and Christmas.
 In order to control your finances, you must be honest about how much you can really afford.
 Don't project how much you think it should cost, or how much you think you'd like to spend.
 Look at your income.
 Look at fixed expenses.
 Rent.
 Utilities.
 Fuel.
 Food.
 These things must be taken care of first.
 Once you have a dollar figure in mind, the rest will fall into place.